unbounded-tech/vnext/README.md

 ## Motivation

-I used to rely on **semantic-release** in Node.js and was spoiled by its automation.
-However, semantic-release is tightly coupled to the Node ecosystem – it requires a `package.json` and brings a lot of extra overhead.
-I tried other tools, but none captured the simplicity I was after.
-That's why I built **vnext**: a lightweight, language-agnostic utility that focuses solely on reading Git commit messages and outputting the next semantic version.
-It follows the Unix philosophy of "do one thing well," making it perfect for CI/CD pipelines across any technology stack.
+Semantic-release is a powerful tool for automated versioning and changelog generation in the Node.js ecosystem, but it's tightly bound to Node and depends on the presence of a package.json, often introducing unnecessary overhead.
+While alternative tools exist, few offer the same streamlined experience.
+To address this gap, vnext was created—a lightweight, language-agnostic utility designed to parse Git commit messages and output the next semantic version.
+It adheres to the Unix philosophy of "do one thing well," making it an ideal choice for CI/CD pipelines across any tech stack.

 ## Features